thortiede/PeCaX-docker/README.md

 Alternatively you can use a tool of your choice to issue GET and POST http requests to the SBML4j service, like Postman.
 You can find the API definition for initialising the requests in your tool of choice at https://github.com/kohlbacherlab/sbml4j-compose/api_doc/sbml4j.yaml

-Please note, that file-names, argument values and UUIDs used are only exemplary and need to replaced with the actual values from your installation.
+Please note, that file names, argument values, and UUIDs shown here are only illustrative and need to be replaced with the actual values from your installation.
 Also note, that the '\' character in the examples below is used to signify line breaks to make the blocks more readable and might need to be removed before executing the snippets, depending on your system.

 To use the python code examples you need to install the 'pysbml4j' python package: